github/docs/content/billing/managing-billing-for-github-advanced-security/about-billing-for-github-advanced-security.md

 ---
 title: About billing for GitHub Advanced Security
-intro: 'If you want to use {% data variables.product.prodname_GH_advanced_security %} features{% ifversion fpt or ghec %} in a private or internal repository{% endif %}, you need a license{% ifversion fpt %}for your enterprise{% endif %}.{% ifversion fpt or ghec %} These features are available free of charge for public repositories on {% data variables.product.prodname_dotcom_the_website %}.{% endif %}'
+intro: 'If you want to use {% data variables.product.prodname_GH_advanced_security %} features{% ifversion fpt or ghec %} in a private or internal repository{% endif %}, you need a license{% ifversion fpt %} for your enterprise{% endif %}.{% ifversion fpt or ghec %} These features are available free of charge for public repositories on {% data variables.product.prodname_dotcom_the_website %}.{% endif %}'
 product: '{% data reusables.gated-features.ghas %}'
 redirect_from:
   - /admin/advanced-security/about-licensing-for-github-advanced-security